codepath/android_guides/Creating-and-Executing-Async-Tasks.md

 This is typically used for long running tasks that cannot be done on UIThread, such as downloading network data from an API or indexing data from elsewhere on the device.

+See [Displaying Remote Images the Hard Way](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#displaying-remote-images-the-hard-way) for an example of how AsyncTask can be used for retrieving a remote image.

 ### Defining an AsyncTask

 Creating an AsyncTask is as simple as defining a class that extends from `AsyncTask` such as: